 Again … !

-And now it’s 5 pm and that little voice is calling…
+And now it’s 5 pm and that little voice in your head is calling…

 You don’t have a problem with alcohol